 Well, if so, I have some good news: you can make pretty damn good duck confit in about three hours with only three ingredients: duck legs, salt, and butter.
 It may not be traditional, but it might be the fastest, most-delicious bistro-style meal you ever prepare.
 What’s more, after you make it once, you’ll start building your own supply of duck fat, which, so long as you run a tight ship, you might just have on hand forever.

 This is the amount of fat retrieved from the baking pan: 1.75 cups.
-So essentially, only 1/4 cup of fat — that’s 1 tablespoon per leg — goes into the cooking of these legs.
+So essentially, only about 1/4 cup of fat — that’s 1 tablespoon per leg — goes into the cooking of these legs.

 And when you are ready to crisp up the legs, if you feel like being fancy, use the heel of your knife to whack off the end of the bone…